tylerfanelli/enhancements/107-tee-boot-attestation.md

 information to express the idea and why it was not acceptable.
 -->
  * There are other TEE attestation servers released now, such as the [trustee] service.
-However, using trustee would require keylime and trustee to work in-tandem and communicate with each other.
-It would also require two separate servers to be run for attesting one confidential VM (trustee for boot attestation, and keylime for runtime attestation and integrity monitoring).
+However, using trustee would require Keylime and trustee to work in-tandem and communicate with each other.
+It would also require two separate servers to be run for attesting one confidential VM (trustee for boot attestation, and Keylime for runtime attestation and integrity monitoring).
    Keylime already offers the sufficient runtime services needed for integrity monitoring, so it is reasonable for it to include extensions for boot attestation rather than require another solution to be deployed alongside it.
-   This would also make keylime a one-stop solution for running sensitive CVM workloads on the cloud or edge.
+   This would also make Keylime a one-stop solution for running sensitive CVM workloads on the cloud or edge.

 ## Infrastructure Needed (optional)